jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Instead, our Right/Left philosophical fathers had mud roads, grandfather clocks, and abacus calculators.
 Being hungry and sick, cold, and ignorant was a way of life back then.
 Right/Left philosophers dreamed of improving this primitive world with better tools.
 And, truth be told, they did!
 These philosophies got our ancestors to agree on the same "big picture"; everyone needed to industrialize society via mass production.
 Soon society upgraded to steam engines, sanitation systems, science labs, telephone networks, broadcast televisions, and computers the size of rooms.

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
-Although calling factory workers player gods may seem silly, someone needed to be on the factory floors and filling the desk jobs using primitive tools to make better ones.
+Although calling exhausted farmers, and overworked factory workers player gods may seem silly, someone needed to be using primitive tools to make better ones.
 To their credit, the blue and red philosophies at least gave regular people a voice in how their factories, regulations, and profits were controlled.

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and layers of infrastructure.
 The Industrial Age has done its job.
 It's time to transform the people into player gods using the digital tools they worked so hard to create.

 Happily, we already are.
 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
-Those were merely addictive toys until new philosophies turned them into the lightsabers that brought down Darth King and the Medieval Age.
-It was mastering new tools, the new levers of power, that let Main Street to read unknown history, see the universe for themselves, and revolt against royalty.
+Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
+It was mastering the new levers of power that let Main Street to read unknown history, see the universe for themselves, and revolt against royalty.

-Our so-called addicting toys really unused levers of power.
-We can use these proverbial lightsabres to earn a happier way of life.
-We will, once we forget about Left/Right's phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.
+Our addicting toys are levers of power as well.
+We can use these proverbial lightsabers to earn a happier life.
+We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _Here's a sample of red/blue leaders both singing to the choir.
 Since both Right and Left ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
 This bullshit only works as long as you listen._